 Thus, the curve traced by the strip is characterized by its curvature at each point along its length.
-A convenient definition of curvature is the derivative of tangent angle $\theta$ with respect to arc length s.
-Unless otherwise stated, in this chapter the $\theta'$ notation will represent $d\theta/ds$ , so curvature $\kappa$ is written simply $\theta'$ .
+A convenient definition of curvature is the derivative of tangent angle θ with respect to arc length s.
+Unless otherwise stated, in this chapter the θ' notation will represent $d\theta/ds$, so curvature κ is written simply θ' .

 Bending such a strip induces potential energy, much like that of a spring.
 According to the theory of elasticity, the bending energy is proportional to the square of the curvature.
-Thus, the total bending energy of a strip of length l is which the curvature is everywhere zero, and thus the total bending energy is also zero.
-When constrained, the bending energy will tend to the minimum possible under the constraints.
+Thus, the total bending energy of a strip of length l is

-$$E[\kappa(s)] = \int_0^l \kappa(s)^2 \, ds \,. \tag{3.1}$$
+$$E[\kappa(s)] = \int_0^l \kappa(s)^2 ds.$$ (3.1)